openstack/openstack-manuals/doc/cli-reference/source/monasca.rst

 ``--sort-by <SORT BY FIELDS>``
   Fields to sort by as a comma separated list.
-Valid values are id, name, severity, updated_timestamp, created_timestamp.
+Valid values are id, name, severity, created_at, updated_at.
   Fields may be followed by "asc" or "desc", ex "severity desc", to set the direction of sorting.

 ``--offset <OFFSET LOCATION>``
   The offset used to paginate the return data.